canonical/ubuntu-core-docs/en/guides/intro/security.md

 isolation.

 ### AppArmor
-Upon snap package install, `snap.yaml` is examined and AppArmor profiles are generated for each command to have the appropriate security label and command-specific AppArmor rules.
-As mentioned, each command runs under an app-specific default policy that may be extended through declared interfaces which are expressed in the yaml as `plugs` and `slots`.
+Upon snap install, the snap metadata is examined and AppArmor profiles are generated for each command to have the appropriate security label and command-specific AppArmor rules.
+As mentioned, each command runs under an app-specific default policy that may be extended through declared interfaces which are expressed in the metadata as `plugs` and `slots`.

 ### Seccomp
-Like with AppArmor, upon snap package install, `snap.yaml` is examined and seccomp filters are generated for each command to run under a default seccomp filter that may be extended through declared interfaces which are expressed in the yaml as `plugs` and `slots`.
+Similar to AppArmor, upon snap install, the snap metadata is examined and seccomp filters are generated for each command to run under a default seccomp filter that may be extended through declared interfaces which are expressed in the metadata as `plugs` and `slots`.

-## Working with snap security policy
+## Working with security policies

-The `snap.yaml` need not specify anything for default confinement and may optionally specify `plugs` and `slots` to declare additional interfaces to use.
+The snap metadata need not specify anything for default confinement and may optionally specify `plugs` and `slots` to declare additional interfaces to use.
 When an interface is connected, the snap's security policy will be updated to allow access to use the interface.
-See `meta.md` and `interface.md` for details.
+See the [interfaces](../../guides/build-device/interfaces.html) for details.

-The default AppArmor policy is deny by default and snaps are restricted to their app-specific directories, libraries, etc (enforcing ro, rw, etc).
+The AppArmor policy is deny by default and snaps are restricted to their app-specific directories, libraries, etc (enforcing ro, rw, etc).
 The seccomp filter is also deny by default and the default filter allows enough safe syscalls so that snaps using the default security policy should work.

-Eg, consider the following:
+For example, consider the following:

     name: foo
     version: 1.0